NeuroTechX/ntx_slack_archive/introductions.md

 >
 If I can help with anything, I'm always 1 ping away. ( like this community, I'm friendly :wink: )

+4/10/2017 4:34 PM

+ **drivas** :

+ >Hi!
+I'm a first year PhD student in Cognitive informatics at UQÀM in Montreal, previously did Cognitive Science at Mcgill.
+Interested in everything AI and Machine Learning, especially Deep Learning and how it helps us learn about the real brain.
+However, my actual skills are around web technologies and web development.
+I've been collaborating on (and using!) jsPsych, a JavaScript library to make online experiments.

+>

+>
+Let me know if I can help about anything web-related.
+Currently trying to build a centralized online platform for reasearcers in my area to publish their experiments and gather their data all at the same place, allowing us to create a single huge repo of behavioral data